 The other night, right in the middle of sleep — no kidding — said a “voice from above” (Joe Meek via John Leyton): “You have got to talk about ‘Soul Coaxing’”.
 So I did.

 The music, which was actually once the soundtrack of our lives — the real soundtrack, not The Doors and Jimi Hendrix, who, great as they were, were not what most people were actually hearing at the time — is beyond good.
 “Soul Coaxing” is a little like “Baby, I’m Amazed”:…

 Wire’s initial three albums have long been favorites of mine, especially the first and the third.
 The debut album, Pink Flag, employed punk minimalism and acidity with a slyly absurd literal-ism, while completely throwing out punk’s reliance on traditional rock n’ roll song structure.
 It’s fast and fun and leaves you off kilter in a way you don’t quite get at first.
 The third album, 154, is to me the consummate post-punk album, more so than say the usual suggestions of something by the Gang of Four, Joy Division or Pere Ubu.
 It’s polished and often desolate art rock (cold…

-As Good Friday nears, a beautiful sermon of Martin Luther King’s we had sent our way, that we had to put up here.
-The speech was given after the bombing at Sixteenth Street Baptist Church on September 15, 1963, just three weeks after the March on Washington.
+The following speech/sermon was given by Martin Luther King, Jr after the bombing at Sixteenth Street Baptist Church on September 15, 1963, just three weeks after the March on Washington.